A Coherent View on Entropy: A related problem

-As is well known \cite{Weh78,Wal85,Val91,Zur89}, there is another related problem due to the identification of informational entropy with physical entropy.
-The problem, which is often regarded as a paradox, is `the entropy doesn't increase \cite{Weh78,Val91,Zur89}.'
-The arguments are as follows.
-Because the Schr\"odinger equation is deterministic, the observer can track the quantum state \cite{B}.
-That is, if one knows the initial quantum state then they know quantum state at any time later.
-The fact that it is possible to track and the unitarity of quantum mechanics means that the informational entropy $N$ is constant \cite{Weh78}.
-This is also the origin of the famous problem involved with blackhole evaporation \cite{Zeh05,Haw04}.
-However, resolution of the paradox in terms of the coherent view is as follows.
-The capacity of a memory is limited and it cannot perfectly track the system state.
-That is, the correlation degrades naturally.
-However, this explanation appears to be related to resolution of the paradox by the `coarse graining' idea \cite{Val91,Wal85}.
+A related problem involved with the identification, often regarded as a paradox, is ``the (informational) entropy is constant \cite{Val91,Weh78}".
+(Similar problem exists in classical mechanics.
+Due to the Liouville theorem, the (informational) entropy is constant.)
+Because the Schrodinger equation is deterministic, the observer can track the quantum state.
+If one knows the initial quantum state then the one knows quantum state later.
+The fact that it is possible to track and unitarity of quantum mechanics mean that the informational entropy $N$ is constant.
+This is the origin of the famous problem involved with blackhole evaporation \cite{Zeh05,Haw04}.
+However, as discussed previously, if the system is universe, informational entropy is meaningless because there is no observer outside universe.
+So we should assume that the system is a part of the universe.
+Here we identify informational entropy with physical entropy of a whole composed of the system and another part corresponding to memories.
+In order to show that the informational entropy of the system increases, we need to show that physical entropy of the whole increases.
+The problem needs to be studied later.
+However, intuitively speaking, correlation between the system and memory will degrades (decreases) in time and thus the entropy increases.
+This explanation might be related to resolution of the paradox by the ``coarse graining" idea \cite{Val91,Wal85}.

-With the coherent view, the case of multiple observers can be dealt with.
-It is simple to see that the more observers there are for a given system, the larger the increase in entropy due to the 'information loss' of the observers.
-When there is no observer, there is no increase in entropy due to information loss.